An accurate cancer diagnosis helps us tailor your treatment plan.

 - Stereotactic guided biopsy: Uses a special mammography machine to help guide the radiologist’s biopsy equipment

 - Ultrasound: Uses sound waves to create images

 - X-ray: Creates images using small amounts of radiation

 Your doctor may also order laboratory tests, such as blood tests.
 We offer convenient on-site diagnostic labs, so you don’t need to travel to another location.

-If imaging and lab tests suggest you may have cancer, your doctor will order a biopsy to make a definitive diagnosis.
-During this procedure, we remove and examine a sample of cells or tissues to check for cancer.
+If imaging and lab tests suggest you may have cancer, your doctor might order a biopsy to make a definitive diagnosis.
+During this procedure, a sample of tissue is removed and checked for cancer.